Bioproton/MedicalPhysicsScripts/NOVO/PG_FN_detection/Python_code/README.txt

   Script to visualize production of FNs, PGs, neutrons and photons (Pinnsvinplott) Not currently actively used
   Can be used together with sample file prompt_gamma_2e6x5_'z001_FN_produced.txt

+mgdraw_txt_to_csv.py
+  Script that transforms a FLUKA .txt-output file into a .csv-file.
+  This was created to work with (and is currently only compatible to) prompt_gamma_300425_gammas_detected_merged.txt

 ----------SAMPLE FILES----------
 NOVO_detector_ab001_scintillator_regions.txt: